Helpful hints about a Free Consultation with a Personal Injury Law Firm

 #1 Statute of Limitations

-Before you give much thought to pursuing a personal injury lawsuit for your injury, you must first consider whether or not your .
+Before you give much thought to pursuing a personal injury lawsuit for your injury, you must first consider whether or not your case has expired.
 For most people, this doesn’t apply, since it is common to seek compensation right away after an injury.
 However, in some instances, for whatever reason, a client may be wanting to file a lawsuit years later.

 All states are different, but in Florida, the statute of limitations for a personal injury case is four (4) years from the date of the incident.
 If the claim is against a government agency, like the city you live in, then you only have three (3) years.
 For wrongful death suits, the limit is two (2) years from the date of death.